sniderjustin/NYU-AI-Project-02/cvpr_clvision_challenge-master/README.md

 ### EWC Parameters

 Value too high causes the weights to favor previous learned tasks.
 So learning new tasks is slowed or prevented.
 This is because the elastic nature of the neural network that allows learning is slowed or stopped.

 ... example diagram showing task overlap ...

+... stats and graph showing ewc while forgetting previous tasks ...

 Value too low allowes the new tasked to be learned.
 However, old tasks are still quickly forgotten.
+The network is too elastic

+... stats and graph showing ewc learning new ...

 ### EWC Implementation 01